dotX12/fastapi-file-hosting/README.md

-# FileHosting
+# FastAPI file hosting

-FastAPI file hosting
+### You can see how the requests look before deploying this application to yourself.
 <details>
 <summary>
 File creation